gradx/angular-18-sign-in-google-demo/README.md

 **Includes:**
 - Sign In
-- Token relay to server
+- Token relay to server *(for popups it redirects to the server-side login-result)*
 - Token validation server-side
 - JWT setup in Web Api
 - Identity managed in NgRx Signal Store
-- ~~[_provideExperimentalZonelessChangeDetection_](https://netbasal.com/navigating-the-new-era-of-angular-zoneless-change-detection-unveiled-e7404de69b89)~~ causes error with client_id not found
+- ~~[_provideExperimentalZonelessChangeDetection_](https://netbasal.com/navigating-the-new-era-of-angular-zoneless-change-detection-unveiled-e7404de69b89)~~ _Intermittment issues found with GSI and client_id not found errors_

 Designed as a skeleton project that can help bootstrap a new application with minimal changes